Operating Expense Ratio

 • Retail properties: 60% to 80%

-• Property age and condition: Older properties may require more maintenance and repairs, leading to higher operating expenses.
+• Property age and condition.
+Older buildings often need more repairs, raising expenses.

-• Market conditions: Economic factors, such as inflation and rising utility costs, can impact operating expenses and affect OER.
+• Market trends.
+Inflation and rising utilities can raise expenses and your OER.

 While OER is a valuable metric, it has some limitations: